Core Idea

 • Monitoring “cash flow” without tracking the actual cash balance misses the accumulated buffer available during a crisis

-The mistake typically leads to underestimating how long change takes and overestimating the impact of short-term policy adjustments.
+This mistake typically leads to underestimating how long change takes and overestimating the impact of short-term policy adjustments.

 Flows Are Controlled by Feedback

-Because policy interventions almost always operate through flows, and because stocks respond only gradually, the full effects of any intervention are delayed — often long enough to be forgotten or misattributed.
+Because policy interventions almost always operate through flows, and stocks respond only gradually, the full effects of any intervention are delayed — often long enough to be forgotten or misattributed.

 Sources